 Puer tea is a fermented type of tea prepared from the same plant that makes green, black, and oolong tea.
 Although it was native to the Yunnan district in China, it has gained popularity worldwide, thanks to its health benefits.

-Drinking puer tea can promote weight loss, increase mental alertness, and reduce cholesterol levels in the blood.
-However, you are advised to drink this tea in moderation and have only four cups a day.
+Drinking puer tea might promote weight loss, increase mental alertness, and reduce cholesterol levels in the blood.
+However, you are advised to drink this tea in moderation and have at most four cups a day, or however much caffeine is appropriate for you.
 Remember to also talk to your doctor before making such a dietary change.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on for decision-making.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!